sourcegraph/handbook/content/departments/product-engineering/engineering/process/releases/index.md

 #### 2.1) Cherry-pick patch commits from `main` into the release branch

+Wait for CI passes on the releas branches listed.

 #### 2.2) Rollout a release candiate build

+Wait for passes for the new rc tag build.

 #### 2.3) Tag the final patch release build

+Wait for CI passes for the new patch tag.

 #### 2.4) Initialize a batch change